DeutscherBundesjugendring/epartool/README.md

 The tool is written with multi-project support.
 It means that one database can be used by several projects running on different URLs and even on different physical hardware.
-Each project then installs its own instance of the tool as a dependency, but they can share some consultations among each other.
+Each project then installs its own instance of the tool as a dependency, but they can share some consultations and articles among each other.

 ## The Project
 The structure of the project is as follows: